Hong Kong votes in overhauled "patriots"-only election | Politics

 Of the 153 candidates contesting the 90 legislative seats, around a dozen say they are moderates who are not aligned with the pro-Beijing or pro-establishment camp.
 Hong Kong and Chinese officials have stepped up calls in the run-up to the election for people to vote, fearing opposition to new electoral rules and the absence of democratic https://www.reuters.com/world/china/hong-kongs-jailed-exiled-democrats-lament-sunday-election-2021-12-16 candidates will deter voters, some analysts say.
 Transport operators have also offered free rides on election day.

 "Clearly, the government's objective is to secure a high turnout.
 Otherwise it may delegitimise this election," said Jean-Pierre Cabestan, a professor of political science at Hong Kong's Baptist University.
-The office of Hong Kong’s leader, Chief Executive Carrie Lam, and Beijing’s Liaison Office in the city did not did not respond to Reuters requests for comment on voter turnout.
+Chief Executive Lam's Office and Beijing’s Liaison Office in the city did not did not respond to Reuters requests for comment on voter turnout.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)